davidcreativeuk/nidirect-prototypeForm/userGuide.md

 ### Step 2: build your form pages
 Form pages are used to ask your users questions and collect their answers.

+You can have as many form pages as you need for your application.

 1. In your copy of the **nidirect-prototypeForm** on your computer, open the document `formPage-1.html` in a HTML editor.

 2. Go to [GOV.UK design system - components](https://design-system.service.GOV.UK/components/) and copy the HTML of the component you want to use in your prototype.